Olaniyan99/join-the-team/DEVLOG.md

 "npm start"

-Then navigate to the "frontend" folder and type in "ng serve" to launch on localhost:4200
+Then navigate to the "frontend" folder and type in "npm install"

+Then "ng serve" to launch on localhost:4200

 To Create a new List, click the +add button, type the name of list, click create and then click go back to view the new list created.